 A reptile and amphibian field guide is a fun book that can be used to learn about the world around you.
 For general use, you can thumb through the pages and read about the different species.
 And if you see a snake slither beneath your front porch, you can grab your handy field guide and look it up.
 These field guides are full of illustrations, descriptions, and lots of fun facts about the animals you might come across.

-If you'd like to learn more about reptile and amphibian field guides so you know what to look for as you shop, keep reading.
-If you’d enjoy some recommendations, consider the field guides that we've spotlighted in this article.
+Learn more about reptile and amphibian field guides so you know what to look for as you shop.

 The first aspects you need to consider when purchasing a reptile and amphibian field guide are the location and size of the area you’d like to cover.